Honours (Higher) Diploma on

-- Management & Administration Honours Diploma 21 months (flexible)
+- Management & Administration Honours (Higher) Diploma 21 months (flexible)

 - Management & Administration (BAA) Baccalaureate 2 years (flexible)

-- Human Resource Administration Honours Diploma 21 months (flexible)
+- Human Resource Administration Honours (Higher) Diploma 21 months (flexible)

 This Honours Diploma Programme is the path to career success and good positions for a very wide range of administrative, managerial and related areas.
 Having studied a wide range of workplace office management topics, computer, computer systems and IT topics and advanced management and administration subjects including motivation, leadership and strategy, the knowledge and ability to become a successful manager, administrator, executive and leader has been provided; many previous CIC Members who have completed this and other Honours Diplomas have gained career success, recognition, promotion and better employment, salaries and benefits.

 The Programme also provides access to higher studies in administration, business and management; that can be in the same “specialisation” area, or a different specialisation area; higher study includes CIC’s Baccalaureate and Executive Business Administration programmes, graduate degree level and other studies with CIC and other institutions worldwide.

 Sign up to this course